simon-javier/backup-manuscript-thesis/main.typ

 *Features:* The system features an intuitive user interface that allows users to upload fingernail images, receive probabilistic classifications of nail disorders, and view estimated likelihoods of systemic diseases with recommendations for further medical evaluation.
 It also includes a feedback loop for continuous improvement.

-*System Output:* The system provides probabilistic risk assessments in text format (e.g., "Clubbing: 98%, Diabetes Likelihood: 85%"), accompanied by actionable recommendations, fostering an informative interaction that enhances users’ understanding of their health risks.
+*System Output:* The system delivers probabilistic risk assessments in text format, such as "Clubbing: 98%" and "Diabetes Likelihood: 85%," accompanied by actionable recommendations, promoting an informative interaction that enhances users’ understanding of their health risks.

 *Target Audience:* The system targets a local and global audience, including individuals seeking proactive health monitoring, healthcare providers needing screening tools, and public health organizations aiming to monitor disease prevalence.